Traditional willow crab and lobster pots

 The entire pot making process takes about 4 to 5 hours for a single person with each pot typically lasting between 2 and 3 years.
 The pots would become damaged by wear and tear in the sea so fishermen would take lengths of willow out with them and make quick repairs.There’s a lot of difference regionally between traditional crab and lobster pots.
 Devon and Dorset pots are traditionally wider and flatter than Cornish ones.
 Details in the weave and local variations make it possible to tell where, and even by whom, the pots were made.

 Buy traditional crab / lobster pots

-If you're looking to add an authentic coastal or nautical touch to your home or business, we offer traditional lobster pots for sale made by Roy Gollop.
+If you're looking to add an authentic coastal or nautical touch to your home, business or garden, we offer traditional lobster pots for sale made by Roy Gollop.
 All prices include delivery.

 Diameter at bottom: 45cm (approx)

 Measurements are approximate.

 Free postage and packaging - free delivery to mainland UK